Buto: Ptolemaic period

 During the Ptolemaic Kingdom, a Greek-speaking dynasty that ruled from 305 to 30 BCE, the Greeks coined the toponym Buto for the city.
 It served as the capital, or according to Herodian, merely the principal village of the Delta.
 Herodotus styled it the Chemmite nome, Ptolemy knew it as the Phthenothite nome (Φθενότης), and Pliny the Elder as Ptenetha.

 Greek historians recorded that Buto was celebrated for its monolithic temple and the oracle of the goddess Wadjet (Buto), and a yearly festival was held there in honour of the goddess.
 While writing about Egyptian culture, the classical Greeks attempted to associate the more ancient Egyptian deities with their own, a process called the interpretatio graeca.
 They wrote about them as essentially the same deities but with different names in Greek culture.
 For Wadjet, the parallel identification was made with Leto or Latona.
-They also noted that at Buto, there was a sanctuary of Horus, whom the Greeks associated with Apollo, and a sanctuary of Bastet, who the Greeks associated with Artemis.
+They also noted that at Buto, there was a sanctuary of Horus, whom the Greeks associated with Apollo, and a sanctuary of Bastet, whom the Greeks associated with Artemis.

 Writing during that Graeco-Roman period, Plutarch reported that Isis had entrusted the baby Horus to "Leto" (Wadjet) to raise at Buto while Isis searched for the body of her murdered husband Osiris.
 According to these same late sources, the shrew (sometimes associated with Horus) was worshiped at Buto as well.